innocode-digital/wp-prerender-aws-lambda/README.md

 }
 ````

-But, you can just install [Flush Cache Buttons](https://github.com/innocode-digital/wp-flush-cache)
+But, you can install [Flush Cache Buttons](https://github.com/innocode-digital/wp-flush-cache)
 plugin which adds possibility to do this action by clicking on the button in admin panel.

 #### Modify content during prerendering